pierskarsenbarg/pierskarsenbarg.github.com_old/_posts/2011-12-01-moving-away-from-wordpress.markdown

 Creating new pages on the move could be a bit of a pain in the backside, but I'm going to see if I can come up with a solution using the [Dropbox API](http://www.dropbox.com/developers) or something similar.

 I'm using the basic layout that a few people use to start with, based on [Tom Preston-Werner's blog](http://tom.preston-werner.com) but I'm hoping to get something a bit different done.
 Maybe over Christmas.

+I'm also going to add disqus at some point.
+Not that many people actually comment, but I'd certainly feel better about it.